npip99/Minecraft/README.md

 ./forge-setup.sh -d ~/my_modded_minecraft_server
 ```

 And this will use the 1.12.2 forge installer to create the server.
 Then you may put any desired mods into the `./mods` directory.
+You may then go to the root directory and type `./run.sh` to run the server.

 If you would like to use versions other than 1.12.2, or if you would like to save custom modpacks for easy reuse, then you should create a .zip with the following directory structure and use the following command: